gruenwelt/spyserver-airspyhf-docker/README.md

-# spyserver-airspyhf-docker
+# spyserver-docker

-A minimal Docker container that builds and installs the `libairspyhf` driver for Airspy HF+ and runs the precompiled `spyserver` in a container.
+A minimal Docker container that runs the precompiled `spyserver` in a container and builds and installs the required `libairspyhf` driver for Airspy HF+.

-Tested to run on Orange Pi Zero 2W, should be able to run on other arm64 single-board computers like Raspberry Pi
+Tested to run on Orange Pi Zero 2W and Airspy Discovery HF+, should be able to run on other arm64 single-board computers like Raspberry Pi

 ## Prerequisites